All 13 Bleach Arcs in Order (Including Recaps)

 Episodes: 1-20

-Our Bleach arcs order begins with The story begins when a fifteen-year-old teenager who can see spirits named Ichigo Kurosaki meets a Shinigami (Soul Reaper) named Rukia Kuchiki.
-Rukia explains to Ichigo what a Shinigami is about as well as her goals.
-After the brief explanation, the two meet a Hollow (or Hollow), which was attacking Ichigo’s little sister.
+Our Bleach arcs order begins with a fifteen-year-old teenager who can see spirits named Ichigo Kurosaki who meets a Shinigami (Soul Reaper) named Rukia Kuchiki.
+Rukia explains to Ichigo what a Shinigami is about and her goals.
+After the brief explanation, the two meet a Hollow attacking Ichigo’s little sister.

-Ichigo, seeing his injured sister, furiously attacks the Hollow but fails to defeat him.
-Rukia tries to help Ichigo but she is injured on the spot.
+Seeing his injured sister, Ichigo furiously attacks the Hollow but fails to defeat him.
+Rukia tries to help Ichigo, but she is injured on the spot.
 Rukia tells Ichigo that the only way to defeat the Hollow is by transferring her Shinigami powers to him.
 Ichigo accepts and becomes a Shinigami.
 Finally, Ichigo manages to defeat the hollow.

 2. Soul Society Arc